eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/_index.md

 ```

 {{% alert title="Note" %}}
-Simply `Ctrl + c` stops the runtime.
+Simply press `ctrl + c` to stop the runtime.
 {{% /alert %}}

 More information about the tasks are available [here](/docs/run_runtime_services_locally.md).

 ## Debugging Vehicle App

-Now that the [runtime services](#starting-runtime-services) are all up and running, let's start a debug session for the Vehicle App as next step.
+Now that the [runtime services](#starting-runtime-services) are all up and running, let's start a debug session for the _Vehicle App_ as next step.

 {{< tabpane text=true >}}
 {{% tab header="Template" %}}